Wayne Smith (rugby union): Honours

 In the 2012 Queen's Birthday and Diamond Jubilee Honours, Smith was appointed a Companion of the New Zealand Order of Merit, for services to rugby.

 At the 2022 World Rugby Awards he won Coach of the Year.

+In the 2023 King's Birthday and Coronation Honours, Smith was promoted to Knight Companion of the New Zealand Order of Merit, for services to rugby and his charity work helping children with cerebral palsy.

+He received the inaugural Legacy Award at the 2024 New Zealander of the Year Awards, recognising his lifetime contribution.